Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Sources: Global Property Guide, Lemuria Real Estate Blog, Snell Real Estate

-So, if you're thinking about buying property in Mexico, using Bitcoin or other cryptocurrencies is not just possible—it's becoming increasingly common.
-The infrastructure and legal systems are in place to make it a smooth process.
+So, if you're thinking about buying property in Mexico, using Bitcoin or other cryptocurrencies is not just a possibility—it's a growing reality.
+The market is adapting, and the legal and financial systems are in place to support this new way of investing.

-Sources: Contxto, Silmexico Oaxaca, The Latinvestor
+Sources: Contxto, Silmexico Oaxaca, Chainalysis

 In Mexico, cash is king in the real estate market, especially for budget properties.